alan-turing-institute/alexa-room-finder/docs/troubleshooting.md

 See this section if you've worked out it's a problem with the code after checking the other sections.
 This obviously cannot explain how to solve bugs, but will give you my ideas of how to go about it.

 - First of all, definitely have a look through the other documentation I've provided.
-This can help to explain how the set-up has been done, how alexa-sdk module actually works, the alexa-sdk API, and how Room Finder itself actually works.
+This can help to explain how the set-up has been done, how alexa-sdk package actually works, the alexa-sdk API, and how Room Finder itself actually works.

 - Use lambda-local, or invoke the actual lambda function, as regularly as possible.
 Lambda-local gives fairly good error messages, means you don't have to zip and upload between tests, which massively speeds up the process.
 It also doesn't use up lambda requests, so is free.
 I suggest running `bash run_tests.sh` before every upload to lambda, just to check its all functional.